Troubleshooting - FAQ

 Slight variations between level readings of 1-2mm can be expected.
 While the sensor readings are extremely stable, a small variation in reading height can have a big effect on the volume calculations - in litres.

 E.g. a 1mm change in reading height on a 25,000L tank represents approximately 10L.
 Which is only 0.04% of the tank volume!
-Therefore a 40L volume variation with a 2 x 25,000L tank setup would not be uncommon.
+Therefore a 40L volume variation with a 2 x 25,000L tank setup between readings would not be uncommon.

 Last updated